Corporate Start-up Accelerators

 Pre Kick Off preparation support

-Bayer tested accelerator programs with 8 different agencies (selected from 39 agencies) before settling on AfCE’s approach.
-The result was due to a high level of expertise in lean start-up for experimentation, as well as ultra-high trust working with AfCE mentors.
+Bayer tested accelerator programs with 8 different agencies (selected from 100 agencies) before settling on AfCE’s approach.
+The decision was due to AfCE demonstrating a high level of expertise in lean start-up for experimentation, as well as receiving ultra-high trust in mentors which produced very real and tangible innovation results, better than previously experienced.
+After 3 years of implementing these accelerator processes, Bayer value the resulting portfolio of innovation projects at close to EUR 1 Billion.

 How we move you from idea to launch.